American Forts: East

 Fort Ebenezer

-A colonial fort protecting a settlement of German families newly established in the province (1738).
+A GA colonial militia fort protecting the frontier settlement of Germans newly established in the province (1738).
 The town was an important trading center for silk.
-Refortified by Patriots in 1776, captured and rebuilt by the British in 1779 and held until 1782.
+Refortified by Patriots in 1776, including a state militia magazine, captured and rebuilt by the British in 1779 and held until 1782.
 The town was recaptured by the Patriots just prior to the British evacuation of Savannah.
 The town ceased to exist after 1799.
-The church and cemetery still remain.
-A museum is nearby in (New) Ebenezer on GA 275.
+The old church and cemetery still remain.
+A museum is nearby on GA 275.
+State Marker

 Camp Atkinson (1)